prometheus/docs/content/docs/concepts/metric_types.md

 memory usage, but also "counts" that can go up and down, like the number of running goroutines.

-Client library usage documentation for gauges:
+See the client library usage documentation for gauges:

    * [Go](http://godoc.org/github.com/prometheus/client_golang/prometheus#Gauge)
    * [Java](https://github.com/prometheus/client_java/blob/master/client/src/main/java/io/prometheus/client/metrics/Gauge.java)